 Each search engine (Google, Bing, Yahoo! etc) has its own ranking algorithms.
 These are complex rules that determine how to rank your website for a search query.
-The search engines never make these algorithms public and are regularly change how they work, so SEO can take a little guesswork.
+Search engines never make these algorithms public and regularly change how they work, so SEO can take a little guesswork.

 When someone types an enquiry in the search box of any search engine, it is the job of that search engine to provide the most relevant websites for whatever query the searcher has asked.

 Let’s say, for example, you search for a big brand such as “Amazon”.
 As you would expect, www.amazon.com will pop up at the top of the list.
 This website takes the number one slot in the search results because they have their SEO in place, as well as the fact that search engines often rank big brands higher automatically.
 Plus, Amazon has probably paid more to be there.

 But what happens when you use the search term “books”?
 This is a much more generic term and can throw up thousands, if not millions, of results.
 How do Google and the other search engines determine who should be top of the pile?

 Well, apart from the sponsored links from advertisers who have paid to have their ads displayed, (these are normally featured at the very top of the page), Google finds the most relevant website based on the SEO work that has been carried out.

 Not only does it mean that the keyword “books” has been used well within the site, but that the website is known, trusted and has lots of links from other websites pointing back to it.
 SEO can be quite a complex business, but when carried out well it can give you great results.